sgourdas/Better-Linux-Copy/README.md

 # Better-Linux-Copy
-An improvement of Linux "cp" command
+An improvement of the Linux "cp" command

 ## Information

 Goal of this project is to create a program that copies hierarchies of directories/files fast.
-The program is called quick incremental copy or just quic.
+The program is called quick incremental copy (quic for short).
 To do this we have to take advantage of the fact that usually when we copy a hierarchy a big part of it might already exist unmodified.
 The program identifies and manages different types of entities to make the exact same copy of a specified directory to a destination path.
 Each entity is copied over using read write syscalls.
-Also, a "map" is created for the correct copy of links that maps all links.
+Also, a "map", that maps all links, is created for their correct recreation.

 ## Using the database